Table of Contents

 The longer time a visitor spends on a site, the higher your ranking.

-Though this relationship has never been explicitly stated, there have been hints of its use a factor in determining rank.
+Though this relationship has never been explicitly stated, there have been hints of its use as a factor in determining rank.

 It makes sense for Google to factor in dwell time.
 A user who clicks a search result, then immediately hits the back button likely did so because the search result wasn’t worth his time.
 A quick click-back time indicates poor quality or poor relevancy – results that Google wants to avoid in its SERPs.